 Phishing is among the most common and dangerous Internet crimes.
 Phishing attacks seek to steal personal or business information used to perform financial transactions.

 Phishing involves an e-mail message sent to as many Internet e-mail addresses as the fraudster/s can obtain, claiming to come from a bank, card company, or financial company conducting financial transactions.
+Fraudsters may even send fake e-mails during the current pandemic to mislead you by COVID based reasons in these times of uncertainty.
 The e-mail contains requests to update personal information or change PINs, and links to fake websites that look identical, or at least very similar, to the organization’s actual site.

 Unaware of the threat, some customers will respond to such e-mails and enter the required information.
 This results in the theft of the customer’s personal information and PINs by fraudsters.